 Observation: The back-test shows no major breach.

 Observation: When an extreme period of volatility of the outflow occurs, the balance comes down to the operational balance predicted by the model.
 The back-test shows no major breach.
 Where the end of day balance is less than the core deposit (as in 04/05/16 above) the daily core deposit balance is adjusted down using the calculation 6 month average core/total deposits x core.
+(A management rule is applied in the application of the reported OD balance; separate to the model adjustment)

 Parameter sensitivity: